urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

 ---
 #### Deliverable Question 1

 Show that the Bessel peaks have the correct values relative to each other.
-In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation.
+In other words, confirm that for the chosen value of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation.

 $$ \Delta P = 20 log\frac{J_1(\beta)}{J_0(\beta)} $$